-Compliance is a key consideration for many fleet operations.
+Compliance is a crucial consideration for many fleet operations.
 Going beyond following the rules of the road, many industries are governed by restrictions on driver hours and breaks.
-Setting a strategic goal to ensure every compliance standard is met requires determining a key KPI to follow.
+Setting a strategic goal to ensure every compliance standard is met requires determining a critical KPI to follow.

 For example, hours driven per day is a good metric to follow.
 The National Heavy Vehicle Regulator says drivers in Australia can’t work any more than 10 hours in an 11-hour shift.

-Telematics allows drivers to ‘log’ into their journey, with the technology tracking distances traveled and time passed.
-The counter will switch to tracking the amount of break time, then switch back to driving time once the vehicle is operational again.
-In this way, operators can be certain they are meeting all government safety requirements.
+Telematics allows drivers to ‘log’ into their journey, with the technology tracking distances travelled and time passed.
+For example, the counter will track the amount of break time, and then switch back to a driving time once the vehicle is operational.
+This way, operators can be confident they meet all government safety requirements.

-Hours worked by divers and fuel emissions are key concerns for fleet managers that can be monitored through compliance KPIs.
+Hours worked by divers and fuel emissions are critical concerns for fleet managers that can be monitored through compliance KPIs.

 Another example of an appropriate compliance KPIs is emissions monitoring and sustainability.
-Australian fleet businesses are required to meet differing petrol and diesel emission standards (one gram per kilometer and one and a half grams per kilometer of carbon dioxide respectively, according to the Department of Infrastructure).
-Monitoring these emissions against fuel consumption, operators can see if they need new vehicles for their fleet.
+Australian fleet businesses must meet differing petrol and diesel emission standards (one gram per kilometre and one and a half grams per kilometre of carbon dioxide, respectively, according to the Department of Infrastructure).
+By monitoring these emissions against fuel consumption, operators can see if they need new vehicles for their fleet.

 Leveraging telematics data to your advantage

 Applying telematics insights to your business is core to Netstar’s mission statement.
-We have helped fleet managers to drive change in their operations.
 We work with clients from a variety of sectors, including:

 #netstar #netstaraustralia #KPI #telematics #gpstracking #fleetmanagement